-1. Maximum amount rewarded to any one student is \$2,000 (research fellowship stipend).
+- 1. Maximum amount rewarded to any one student is \$2,000 (research fellowship stipend).
 This fellowship stipend will be dispersed in one allotment upon acceptance as well as the student's completion of the IRS Form W-9 with UNE's Accounts Payable Office.
 The fellowship stipend is not payment for services performed on behalf of UNE since the purpose of the Carmen Pettapiece Student Research Fellowship is to foster participation and experiences for student research activities.
 UNE will not issue the recipients a year-end tax form for the payments.
-The fellowship stipend may or may not be considered taxable income and it is advised that recipients consult a tax advisor with any questions.

-- 2. Students will be required to present their research on campus at the UNE COM Research Forum or other approved research forums. - 3.
+The fellowship stipend may or may not be considered taxable income and it is advised that recipients consult a tax advisor with any questions. - 2.
+Students will be required to present their research on campus at the UNE COM Research Forum or other approved research forums.
+Those that do not have sufficient materials to present their projects in the Fall, it is highly recommended that they give a presentation about their research project in the coming Spring at the Maine Osteopathic Association (MOA) or New England Osteopathic Medical Education Network (NEOMEN) Research & Scholarship Forum. - 3.
 All Carmen Pettapiece recipients must be in good academic standing during the award period in order to receive payment.